warpdl/docs/docs/installation-guide/getting-started.md

 Before you begin, make sure you have the following prerequisites in place:

-- FFmpeg: Ensure you have FFmpeg installed in your device if you want to make use of all features of Warp.
+- FFmpeg: Make sure you have FFmpeg installed on your device to enjoy all the exciting features of Warp, including the ability to download high-resolution videos from YouTube and more.

 <!--
 ## Installation